frimtec/home-assistant-awning/README.md

 ![Sunlight and wind sensor](images/winter-garden.jpg)

 Each awning is moved with a retractable awning motor having an 240V AC input for expand and one for retract.
-The retractable awning motors are controlled by a [Zigbee blinds actuator from NEXENTRO](https://cdn.competec.ch/documents2/4/5/5/194267554/194267554.pdf).
+The retractable awning motors are controlled by a [Zigbee blinds actuator from NEXENTRO][nexentro-documentation].

 On the top of the winter garden two sensors are mounted:
 * Sunlight sensor (LDR - Light Dependent Resistor)